- Male reproductive system

 Lip golden ratio

-The transition zone is the modified skin that covers parakeratinized (partially keratinized) stratified squamous epithelium.
-It does not contain glands or hair follicles, but it contains many sensory nerve endings.
-Because of the lack of glands, the vermillion part does not have the proper protection, and the lips dry out faster, especially on temperature changes.
-The vermilion zone is red as it contains many capillaries, and it is highly vascular.
-It connects the skin and the oral mucosa.
+The transition zone is modified skin lined with parakeratinized (partially keratinized) stratified squamous epithelium.
+It does not contain glands or hair follicles.
+But instead, it has many sensory nerve endings.
+Because of the lack of glands, the transition zone does not have proper protection, and in this zone, the lips dry out faster, especially during temperature changes.
+The transition zone appears red as it contains many capillaries and is highly vascular.
+As previously described, this zone connects the skin with the oral mucosa.

 Lip neurovascular supply

 The lips are among the highly vascular anatomical structures.
 They contain a substantial vascular network providing the arterial supply and venous drainage.
 Also, the lips have a massive amount of sensory nerve endings.

 The upper and lower lips receive arterial blood supply from the superior and inferior labial arteries, respectively.
 Each lip is supplied by either two superior (upper lip) or two inferior (lower lip) labial arteries that form anastomoses.
 These arterial vessels arise from the facial artery - a branch of the external carotid artery.

 The lymphatic drainage from the lateral parts of the upper and lower lips is provided by the vessels that carry lymph to the submandibular lymph nodes, while the medial aspect of the lower lip is drained to the submental lymph nodes.